Review + Landing Page = Match Made in Heaven

 Quality of Reviews (Long vs. Short)

 Elega is a kitchen renovation company, so all leads from the website are worth their weight in gold.
+The same goes for all construction industry marketing efforts!
 Especially in this current state of the economy!

 They were already aware that having reviews on their homepage is important, so they focused on testing how the quality of the reviews affects conversion rates.